Canon 2000D vs Fujifilm X30

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 2000D and Fujifilm X30 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 2000D and the X30 are recent models that feature in their makers' current product line-up.
+Both the 2000D and the X30 are recent models that are part of the current product line-up.
 The X30 replaced the earlier Fujifilm X20, while the 2000D followed on from the Canon 1300D.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 2000D or the Fujifilm X30 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 2000D: